Republican Fascist Party: Ideology

-The PFR sought to reconnect the new party with the pre-1922 early radical fascism.
+The PFR sought to reconnect the new party with pre-1922 radical fascism.
 This move attracted parts of the fascist 'Old Guard', who had been sidelined after Mussolini had come to power in 1922.
-The new party was, however, internally divided with different internal tendencies vying for Mussolini's support.
-And whilst the PFR revived some of the early revolutionary fascist discourse, it did not return to the anti-clerical positions of the early fascist movement.
+The new party was, however, internally divided, with different internal tendencies vying for Mussolini's support, and whilst the PFR revived some of the early revolutionary fascist discourse, it did not return to the anti-clerical positions of the early fascist movement.